dev-wolfy/dotfiles/archlinux/install.md

 Last sector, +/-sectors or +/-size{K,M,G,T,P} (45090816-83886079, default 83886079): [ENTRER]

 Created a new partition 4 of type 'Linux' and of size 18.5 GiB.

+Command : w
+The partition table has been altered.
+Syncing disks.

+root@archiso ~ #
 ```